nxp-mcuxpresso/mcuxsdk-doc/gsd/run_a_demo_using_mcuxvsc.md

 - Explore additional examples in the SDK
 - Review [Command Line Development](run_project) for advanced build options
-- Refer [MCUXpresso for VS Code Wiki](https://github.com/nxp-mcuxpresso/vscode-for-mcux/wiki) for detailed documentation
+- Refer to the [MCUXpresso for VS Code documentation](https://mcuxpresso.nxp.com/mcux-vscode/latest/html/index.html) for detailed documentation
 - Learn about [SDK Architecture](codebase.md) for better understanding of the development environment